-Also politics is an essential process in socio-technical transitions (Meadowcroft, 2011).
-Politics refers to the procedural dimension of policy making, with a variety of actors negotiating and interacting to produce public policies (Knill and Tosun, 2012).
-If politics embrace the political process, policies (or policy change) are the result.
-Examples for politics in the case of energy include different groups of actors struggling to legitimize and delegitimize nuclear power (Garud et al., 2010; Geels and Verhees, 2011) and to influence nuclear policy making (Nohrstedt, 2010).
+Politics is another essential process in socio-technical transitions (Meadowcroft, 2011).
+Politics refers to the process of policy making, with a variety of state and non-state actors negotiating and interacting (Knill and Tosun, 2012).
+Policies and policy change can be viewed as a result of politics.
+Examples for politics in the energy sector include different groups of actors struggling to legitimize and delegitimize nuclear power (Garud et al., 2010; Geels and Verhees, 2011) and to influence nuclear policy making (Nohrstedt, 2010).
 Similar struggles have been reported for renewable energy policies with incumbent actors trying to prevent policy change and renewable energy proponents lobbying in favor of deployment policies (Hess, 2014; Sühlsen and Hisschemöller, 2014).
-Also the failure of the Dutch transition management experiment has been depicted as a case in which politics, namely the strong influence of incumbent actors, played a crucial role (Kern and Smith, 2008).
+Also the Dutch transition management program has been depicted as a case in which politics, namely the strong influence of incumbent actors, prevented any major changes thus failing the original intentions (Kern, 2011; Kern and Smith, 2008).

-These examples illustrate that politics and policy change are central for sociotechnical transitions.
+These examples illustrate that politics, policies and policy change are central for socio-technical transitions.
 In the case of sustainability transitions, the exposure to politics can be expected to be even more prominent (Lawhon and Murphy, 2012; Meadowcroft, 2011).
 Sustainability transitions have been conceptualized as an intentional endeavor of socio-technical transformation, guided by public policies (Kemp and Loorbach, 2006; Voß et al., 2006).
 Such a process is not just inherently value-laden but also affects a broad range of stakeholders, which win or lose depending on how the transition unfolds.

-In the transitions literature, scholars have suggested to study power and power relations (Avelino and Rotmans, 2009; Grin, 2012), the ways in which resources are mobilized (Avelino and Rotmans, 2009), which language is used in political discourse (Lawhon and Murphy, 2012), or how alliances form and accumulate around specific transition paths (Grin, 2012; Lawhon and Murphy, 2012).
-With this article, we contribute to these emerging lines of research on actors and politics in transitions.
-Empirically, we concentrate on the identification of advocacy coalitions and changes in coalitions as an explanation for policy change.
-Joining forces with other actors and building coalitions is crucial as the power and resources of single actors are typically limited: through alliances they can hope to affect politics and policies more decisively.
+In the sustainability transitions literature, there is an emerging strand of research on the politics of transitions, where scholars have studied power and power relations (Avelino and Rotmans, 2009; Grin, 2012), the ways in which resources are mobilized (Avelino and Rotmans, 2009), which language is used in political discourse (Lawhon and Murphy, 2012), or how alliances form and accumulate around specific transition paths (Grin, 2012; Lawhon and Murphy, 2012).
+A related stream of research focuses on actors and networks in transitions (Farla et al., 2012), their strategies and interests (Bakker, 2014; Markard and Truffer, 2008a; Smink et al., 2013) or their role in the creation of novel technological fields (Konrad et al., 2012; Musiolik et al., 2012).
+With our work, we contribute to both of these emerging lines of research on actors and politics in transitions.
+More specifically, we concentrate on the identification of advocacy coalitions and changes in coalitions as an explanation for policy change.